 For example, if you have a Service called

-"my-ns", the control plane and the DNS service acting together will
+my-ns, the control plane and the DNS Service acting together

 create a DNS record for

-should be able to find it by simply doing a name lookup for
+should be able to find the service by doing a name lookup for

 my-service.my-ns.
 These names

 will resolve to the cluster IP assigned for the Service.

 Kubernetes also supports DNS SRV (Service) records for named ports.
 If the

 my-service.my-ns Service has a port named

 TCP, you can do a DNS SRV query for